 The Volvo XC40 Recharge was designed/engineered alongside the Polestar 2, with Polstar being a sub-brand of Volvo.
 The general idea appears to be Polestar will be aimed at a younger audience, with Volvo remaining focused on generally a more mature customer base.
-The XC40 Recharge and Polestar 2, therefore, share exactly the same dual motor AWD system and 78kW battery pack.
-The Polestar 2 can tow, so what about the XC40 Recharge?
-Yes, the XC40 Recharge can also tow 1,500 kg, but how far will it be able to tow?
+The XC40 Recharge and Polestar 2, therefore, share the same under pinings and 1,500kg towing capacity.
+However, it now appears that the Volvo XC40 Recharge will only be made available with FWD and the AWD version has been dropped.

 Key Volvo XC40 Recharge Specs